react-syntax-highlighter/react-syntax-highlighter/README.md

 ### Why This One?

 There are other syntax highlighters for `React` out there so why use this one?
 The biggest reason is that all the others rely on triggering calls in `componentDidMount` and `componentDidUpdate` to highlight the code block and then insert it in the render function using `dangerouslySetInnerHTML` or just manually altering the DOM with native javascript.
-This utilizes a syntax tree to dynamically build the virtual dom which allows for updating only the changing DOM instead of completely overwriting it on any change, and because of this it is also using more idiomatic `React` and allows the use of pure function components brought into `React` as of `0.14`.
+This utilizes a syntax tree to dynamically build the virtual dom which allows for updating only the changing DOM instead of completely overwriting it on any change, and because of this it also uses more idiomatic `React` and allows the use of pure function components brought into `React` as of `0.14`.

 ### Javascript Styles!